École d'architecture

 Jean Souviron is an architect (Ensa Paris-Est, 2013), a civil engineer (ENPC, 2016) and holds a doctorate in the art of building and urban planning (Université libre de Bruxelles, 2022).
 A lecturer in the theory and practice of architectural and urban design (TPCAU), he directs the post-master's programme Architecture des limites planétaires (ALP), which extends and renews the DPEA Architecture post-carbone (PoCa).

-A member of the OCS research team at Ensa Paris-Est, Jean is also a visiting researcher at the Collegium Helveticum in Zurich, where he is continuing his work in collaboration with the Institute for the History and Theory of Architecture (gta) and the Chair of Sustainable Construction at ETHZ.
-He is a member of the editorial board of the Cahiers de la recherche architecturale, urbaine et paysagère (Craup).
+A member of the OCS research team at Ensa Paris-Est, Jean is also a visiting researcher at the Collegium Helveticum in Zurich, where he continues his work in collaboration with the Institute for the History and Theory of Architecture (gta) and the Chair of Sustainable Construction at ETHZ.
+He is a member of the editorial board of Cahiers de la recherche architecturale, urbaine et paysagère (Craup).

-Before joining Ensa Paris-Est, Jean taught at the Université libre de Bruxelles (2018-2022) and Ensa Paris-Belleville (2022-2024).
-He was an associate member of the Mission régionale d'autorité environnementale d'Île-de-France (2022-2024) and, with Raphaël Ménard, curated the Énergies légères exhibition at the Pavillon de l'Arsenal (Nov.
-2023-March 2024).
+Before joining Ensa Paris-Est, Jean taught at the Université libre de Bruxelles (2018–2022) and Ensa Paris-Belleville (2022–2024).
+He was an associate member of the Île-de-France Regional Environmental Authority Mission (2022–2024) and, together with Raphaël Ménard, curated the Énergies légères exhibition at the Pavillon de l'Arsenal (Nov.
+2023–March 2024).

 Profil HAL